Export Control

 - Advise on specific documentation requirements for export shipments.

-Federal, state and international law strictly regulate shipping, transport, and import of biological materials.
-Individuals must obtain all necessary permits prior to the importation of any biological material.
-UCR faculty, staff, and students are advised to contact EH&S Biosafety to obtain the proper permit and prepare for permit-related inspections.
+Federal, state and international law strictly regulate shipping, transport, and import of biological materials and other hazardous or dangerous goods.
+Individuals must obtain all necessary permits prior to the importation of any biological materials, hazardous or dangerous goods.

 UCR Environmental Health & Safety